tgrovers-cloud/-Friendly-messenger-app/README.md

-💬 Friendly Messenger
+**💬 Friendly Messenger — Real-Time Chat App**

-A simple full-stack real-time chat application

-Overview

-Friendly Messenger is a lightweight 1-to-1 messaging app where users can register, log in, start conversations by username, and exchange messages in real time.

-The project was built to practice authentication, API design, database modeling, and real-time communication.

-Features
+**Full-stack messaging app with authentication and real-time updates**

+**Why this project matters**

+This project shows my understanding of full-stack development, including backend APIs, databases, authentication, and frontend state management.

+**What it does**

-👤 User registration and login
+User registration and login

-🔐 JWT-based authentication
+JWT-based authentication

-💬 One-to-one conversations
+One-to-one conversations by username

-📡 Real-time messaging with WebSockets
+Send and receive messages in real time

-📬 Message history stored in a database
+Message history stored in a database

-🔔 Unread message tracking
+Unread message tracking

-🎨 Auto-generated avatars from usernames

-Tech Stack
-Backend
+**Tech Stack**

+**Backend**

 FastAPI